Parameter Estimation with Nonstationary Noise in Gravitational-wave Data: Introduction

 \section{Introduction}

-Since the first detection of gravitational waves (GW) from the merger of two compact objects in 2015 \citep{2016LVCGW150914}, GW science has come a long way and GW detections have become a routine~\citep{LIGOScientific:2021djp, nitz20214ogc}.
+Since the first detection of gravitational waves (GWs) from the merger of two compact objects in 2015 \citep{2016LVCGW150914}, GW science has come a long way, and GW detections have become a routine~\citep{LIGOScientific:2021djp, nitz20214ogc}.
 LIGO observatories in Livingston and Hanford~\citep{LIGOScientific:2014pky} have already finished three science runs, namely O1, O2, and O3~\citep{LIGOScientific:2021djp}.
 The GW observatories: Virgo~\citep{VIRGO:2014yos} in Italy and KAGRA in Japan~\citep{KAGRA:2020tym} joined the LIGO-Hanford and LIGO-Livingston observatories in O2 and O3 respectively.
 Currently, there are more than 90 confident GW detections from the merger of compact objects as identified by various data analysis pipelines summed up as GWTC-3 catalog \citep{LIGOScientific:2021djp} and 4-OGC catalog \citep{nitz20214ogc}.

-In the upcoming decade, the network of ground base GW detectors is set to be expanded with the addition of LIGO-India \citep{Saleem:2021iwi}.
-The current ground base detectors are also set to undergo phases of improvement in sensitivity \citep{KAGRA:2013rdx}.
-Additionally, the proposed third generation of ground based detectors~\citep{Shoemaker:2021ura} such as the Einstein telescope (ET) \citep{Sathyaprakash:2012jk}, and Cosmic Explorer (CE) \citep{Reitze:2019iox,Evans:2021gyd} are expected to have an order of magnitude better sensitivity and will be able to probe lower gravitational-wave frequencies ($f_{low} \sim 3-5$ Hz).
-This will help in rapidly expanding the gravitational-wave catalog.
+In the upcoming decade, the network of ground based GW detectors is set to be expanded with the addition of LIGO-India \citep{Saleem:2021iwi}.
+The current ground based detectors are also set to undergo phases of improvement in sensitivity \citep{KAGRA:2013rdx}.
+Additionally, the proposed third generation (3G) of ground-based detectors~\citep{Shoemaker:2021ura} such as the Einstein telescope (ET) \citep{Sathyaprakash:2012jk}, and Cosmic Explorer (CE) \citep{Reitze:2019iox, Evans:2021gyd} are expected to have an order of magnitude better sensitivity and will be able to probe lower frequencies ($f_\mathrm{low} \sim 3-5$ Hz).
+The detectors' better overall sensitivity will help improve the signal's strength, while the better sensitivity at low frequencies will enable us to accumulate more signal from the inspiral phase of a binary merger.
+It will enable us to see farther into the universe; hence, we will have a rapidly expanding GW catalog in the 3G era.